 Bedtime Routine for Toddlers: What Actually Works

-Toddlers thrive on predictability.
-Their brains are still developing the ability to regulate emotions and transitions, so abrupt changes — like being suddenly expected to stop playing and go to sleep — are genuinely overwhelming for them.
+A bedtime routine works because toddlers thrive on predictability.
+Their brains are still developing the ability to regulate emotions and transitions, so abrupt changes — like being suddenly expected to stop playing and go to sleep — are genuinely overwhelming.
 A consistent routine signals to the brain and body that sleep is coming, triggering the natural release of melatonin.

 Consistency matters more than perfection.
 A routine that happens roughly at the same time, in the same order, every night is more powerful than any single "sleep trick."